matusm/StepHeigth/README.md

 6: falling step

-## Dimensional Parameters
-W1 W2 W3
-X1, X2
-Coordinate origin

 ## Multiple File Input
-It may be necessary to divide the scan field to separate files.
 Some scan techniques do not work with very steep flanks, so the bottom and the reference surface must be recorded separately.
-By using the `--multifile` option it is possible to handle this case also.
+By using the `--multifile` option it is possible to handle this case.
+The scan field consists of separate files.
+Some conditions must be considered:

+* The file names must end with A, B and C, respectively.

+* The scan parameters of the three files must be compatible.
+Technically this is check by comparing the number of profiles.

+* All files must have the key `ScanFieldOriginX` in their trailer section.
+The coresponding value must be in m.
+This value is used to reference the separate scan fields.

+* When using Nmm2Bcr it is essential to that the scan direction must be the x-axis of the NMM-1.

 ## Dependencies
 Bev.SurfaceRasterData:  https://github.com/matusm/Bev.SurfaceRasterData